RedmondLabUCD/Positive-Unlabeled-Behavioural-Cloning/README.md

     python main.py  --raw-dataset-path='<path to the mixed dataset>'  --pos-seed-dataset-path='<path to the seed dataset>'  --train-policy=True --policy='bc'

+If you want to use the trained filter for traing BC:

+    python main.py  --raw-dataset-path='<path to the mixed dataset>'  --pos-seed-dataset-path='<path to the seed dataset>'  --load-trained-filter=True  --trained-filter-path=='<path to the trained models>'  --ckpt-iterations=<iterations number for training the trained models>  --train-policy=True --policy='bc'

 # Evaluate PUBC
 To submit the trained policy model for evaluation on a real robot cluster, please follow the instructions provided on this page: https://webdav.tuebingen.mpg.de/trifinger-rl/docs/real_robot/submission_system.html